DaBluLite/Cyan/README.md

 # Cyan

-A sleek and clean BetterDiscord theme, with custom background support
+### A sleek and clean BetterDiscord theme, with custom background support

+### NEW: Cyan Customizer just released!
+Check it out at https://dablulite.github.io/Cyan/ and customize Cyan to fit your style easily.

 [Get it on BetterDiscord](https://betterdiscord.app/theme/Cyan)